piotrpolak/pepiscms/README.md

 ## DataGrid library

-A library for generating rich data grid views.
+A library that feature rich data view grids, including pagination, sorting and filtering.

 ### Features

-* Generate HTML views with minimum effort using grid definition
+* Generates HTML views with minimum effort using grid definition
-* Cell value formatting callback
-* Data filtering
+* Makes it possible to apply callback formatting functions to individual cells.
+* Can define and apply filters
-* Pagination
+* Supports dataset pagination
-* Sorting by columns
+* Enables dataset sorting by specified colums
-* Handles OneToMany and ManyToMany foreign keys
+* Resolves OneToMany and ManyToMany foreign keys
+* Supports row actions (links)
+* Supports row icons (thumbails) and additional row styling based on the tuple data

 ### DataGrid filters